Mobile-Former: Bridging MobileNet and Transformer

 \section{Conclusion}

 This paper presents Mobile-Former, a new parallel design of MobileNet and Transformer with two-way bridge in between to communicate.
 It leverages the efficiency of MobileNet in local processing and the advantage of Transformer in encoding global interaction.
 This design is not only effective to boost accuracy, but also efficient to save computational cost.
-It outperforms both efficient CNNs and vision transformer variants on image classification and object detection in the low FLOP regime with a clear margin.
+It outperforms both efficient CNNs and vision transformer variants with a clear margin on image classification and object detection in the low FLOP regime.
+Furthermore, we build an end-to-end Mobile-Former detector that outperforms DETR but consumes significantly less computations and parameters.
 We hope Mobile-Former encourage new design of efficient CNNs and transformers.

 { }